Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: The NQS-gGA formalism

 \section{The NQS-gGA formalism}

 In this section, we present the technical details of the NQS-gGA formalism developed in this work.
-As illustrated in Fig.\ref{fig:nqsqe} (a), the impurity model, generated by the quantum embedding outer loops, will be fed into the NQS solving process, which consists of the NQS optimisation and properties sampling.
-For each step in the solving process, we have an error control metric to ensure the variance is minimised.
+As illustrated in Fig.\ref{fig:nqsqe} (a), the impurity model, generated by the QE outer loops, will be fed into the NQS solving process, which consists of the NQS optimization and properties sampling.
+For each step in the solving process, we have an error control metric to ensure the variance is minimized.
 In the following subsections, we will discuss the NQS method we used to construct the impurity solver in part A, the error control system that guarantees the stability of solving iterations in part B. In part C we will outline the gGA algorithmic structure.